onewelcome/spring-security-saml/README.md

 The Sample module needs a running SAML Identity Provider (IdP) for the authentication.
 The default configuration uses the SAML metadata for a Onegini IdP that runs on http://itest.onegini.me:8989.

+The IdP metadata for http://dev.onegini.me:8989 (local development) is loaded by running the sample with the `local` profile:

+    mvn tomcat7:run -P local

-The IdP metadata for http://dev.onegini.me:8990 (local docker) is loaded by running the sample with the `docker` profile:
+The IdP metadata for http://dev.onegini.me:8990 (docker) is loaded by running the sample with the `docker` profile:

     mvn tomcat7:run -P docker